ROIEIHI/gaze_tracking_system/system/README.md

 A **professional-grade multilingual eye tracking system** with advanced support for Hebrew right-to-left (RTL) text reading analysis.
 This system provides comprehensive gaze tracking capabilities with RTL-aware prediction algorithms, adaptive Hebrew text rendering, and detailed movement metrics optimized for both Hebrew and English reading research.

+> **🚀 NEW: Plug & Play Setup** - Complete automated installation with one-click deployment scripts.
+Clone the repository and run `setup.bat` (Windows) or `python setup.py` (all platforms) for instant setup on any computer!

 ## ✨ Key Features

 ### 🔄 **RTL-Aware Eye Tracking (NEW)**